statds/practicing-git-cli-123/learningGit.md

 Extend your GitHub reach through integrations, or by installing GitHub Desktop and the robust Visual Studio Code text editor.

-Learn how to launch and grow your open source project with the Open Source Guides. changes made in NV branch
+Learn how to launch and grow your open source project with the Open Source Guides.

+This is a change added in NV branch